mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 While the process of copying and pasting fixes into on-going projects is not technically equivalent to modern software patching processes, it contains many appropriate conotations.
 A patch is a quick fix to repair or to add new features to already existing code, supplied  to avoid a complete rewrite or more extensive process, and designed to easy for the end user to apply via a guided process.
 I also like the real world conotations of craft and physical repair of materials in a relatable way.

 Patching rather than coding from scratch is authentic process which is often needed when asking for help on professional forums like stack overload.
+The process is included as a professional coding pattern which while critiqued as not being a high quality practice is common and the critique does not apply to novices [^1].
+The process of reading and reusing code examples from sources like support forums is certainly is an essential skill for both professional and novice coders.

+**Dialectical development of support for patching**

-The process is disputed, but common. http://wiki.c2.com/?CopyAndPasteProgramming - Certainly it is essential skill for beginners and one which was justified in this program due to the low programming skill level of participants and my decision to prioritise progress over completeness of understanding code from first principles.
+Patching justified in this program due to the low programming skill level of participants and my decision to prioritise progress over completeness of understanding code from first principles.

+In response to on-going frustrations of not being able to respond to participant requests for help on how to add new features, in the end of phase 1 I began to created small self contained code project with a minimal game example snippets outlining one key feature, e.g. jump on an enemy to zap it.

-Some participants were early adopters of the code patching process.
+Some participants were early adopters of the code patching process from code examples.
 In the last chapter we see Toby engaging in the code patching process.

-In response to on-going frustrations of not being able to respond to participant requests for help on how to add new features, in the end of phase 1 I began to created small self contained code project with a minimal game example snippets outlining one key feature, e.g. jump on an enemy to zap it.
+However

 Initial participant feedback showed that this approach involved a high level of code literacy and confidence to use.
 Even after step-by-step tutorials were introduced, participants would often struggle finding where in the four main game functions to paste new code into.
 To address this, I added an additional layer of a more systematic structure to the existing resources.
 Visual aids guided where to cut and paste code patches within their code structure with a greater level of specificity see figure as an example.
 This addressed a common lack of detailed understanding of the underlying code structure used in the code and the importance to place code extracts in the correct function to maintain the integrity of the syntax.